radmedov/ALO-GUIDE/DESIGNGUIDES.md

 12 columns

 ### Gap size
 30px (15px on each side of a column).
-Gap size never changes.
-Column size depends on the window size.
+Gap size is static and never changes.
+Column size is dynamic and depends on the window size.

 ### Spacing